joyzoso/JoyGUI/README.md

 # JoyGUI
-A simple drill creating a GUI with wxPython
+Simple drills creating a GUI with wxPython